tssA8/Camera2MediaCodec/README.md

  `````
  1. init ZbarProcessorRunnable
- 2. put the byte[] data to ZbarProcessorRunnable
+ 2. put the byte[] data into ZbarProcessorRunnable
  3. register EventBus for zbar result

 `````